-In the second step of the SAMM procedure, we estimate the effect of explanatory factors on the chances to follow each type of subsequences using an MM.
-Figure 4 presents the MM for our example: each arrow is a hazard rate to be estimated.
+Table 1.
+Percentage of Direct Transitions Classified in Each Subsequence Cluster using an MM.
+Figure 4 presents the MM for our example: Each arrow is a hazard rate to be estimated.
 We therefore need to estimate nine hazard functions (i.e., one for each pair of ending spell and typical subsequence cluster).